- (1) Omega Morgan-designed hydraulic heavy lifting jacking system

 Weathering the Storm(s)

-Using an Omega Morgan-designed hydraulic heavy lifting jacking system, a 30,000 pound winch system, a custom rigging solution, load running blocks and tackle, our crews set to work to replace the broken bearing on the massive radial stacker.
+Using an Omega Morgan-designed hydraulic heavy lifting jacking system, a 30,000-pound winch system, a custom rigging solution, load running blocks, and tackle, our heavy lift and rigging crews set to work to replace the broken bearing on the massive radial stacker.

 But when it rains, it pours–during the course of the work, not one, but two hurricanes rolled in.
 Hurricane Sally caused some delays right out of the gate.
 Our team’s initial hurricane contingency plan accounted for winds up to 115 knots.
 Though we experienced no damage from Hurricane Sally, there was soon another storm brewing.
 Hurricane Delta was due to blow in only a few weeks later.

 Our plans needed to be upgraded to withstand winds up to 150 knots due to this incoming storm.
-Our crews got everything upgraded and secured to the new requirements, just in time for Hurricane Delta’s arrival.
+Our experienced heavy lift and rigging crews got everything upgraded and secured to the new requirements, just in time for Hurricane Delta’s arrival.

-Though we were fully prepared, in a fortunate turn of events, each storm took a turn as they made their way to the Gulf Coast.
-Neither one ended up hitting the jobsite head on.
+Though we were fully prepared, in a fortunate turn of events, each storm took a turn as it made its way to the Gulf Coast.
+Neither one ended up hitting the job site head-on.

 An On-Time Delivery and a Satisfied Customer